cf73/humanity/content/collections/articles/new-yorker-the-big-vote-by-amy-davidson-sorkin.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
-        text: 'The second-largest election will be for the parliament of a polity that is still, in many ways, being formed: the European Union.
-That election will be held in June, across twenty-seven countries.
+        text: 'The second-largest election will be for the parliament of a polity that is still, in many ways, being formed: the European Union.'
+      -
+        type: text
+        text: ' That election will be held in June, across twenty-seven countries.
 Members of the European Parliament caucus not by country but by transnational meta-party—both France’s Renaissance and Germany’s Free Democrats are part of the Renew Europe group, for example.
 The election will help to set Europe’s priorities, notably with regard to Ukraine.
 It will also be a barometer of the political moods of European nations, many of which are regarded as restless; right-wing populists won a surprise victory in the Netherlands last year.
 (In the United Kingdom, which left the E.U., Prime Minister Rishi Sunak has until January, 2025, to call new elections.)'
   -
     type: paragraph
     content: